material-motion/material-motion/specifications/runtime/README.md

 Here's how these objects fit together:

-1. Plans are added to transactions.
+1. Plans are added to a scheduler.
-2. Transactions are committed to a scheduler.
+2. Schedulers create performers.
-3. Schedulers create performers.
+3. Performers fulfill the plans.

 In visual form: